mikegowen/react-starter/README.md

 `touch webpack.config.js`

-This is where we'll tell webpack to use the various loaders that we installed.
+This is where we’ll tell webpack to use the various loaders that we installed.

 ## Add your webpack configuration options